Current Construction Lane Closures in Martin County

 Southbound motorists will be detoured via westbound 8th Street to southbound 82nd Avenue to CR 606/Oslo Road, or eastbound 8th Street to southbound 66th Avenue SW to CR 606/Oslo Road to 74th Avenue SW.

-SR 9/I-95 may have one lane in either direction closed nightly, from 9 p.m. to 6 a.m., through April 2025, for bridge work.
+SR 9/I-95 may have one lane in either direction closed nightly, from 9 p.m. to 6 a.m., through May 2025, for bridge work.

 State Road (SR) 60 Resurfacing Project from west of County Road (CR) 512 to west of 94th Drive

 Description: This project began on July 13, 2024.
 The project improvements consist of milling and resurfacing the existing roadway, upgrading curb ramps to meet current Americans with Disability Act (ADA) standards, upgrading signage and pavement markings, upgrading signalization and pedestrian detectors at 98th Avenue, and constructing minor drainage improvements at various locations throughout the project limits.
 For more information, please contact Community Outreach Specialist Samantha Kayser at 772-579-5479.
-Cost/Completion: $11.19 million/ Summer 2025 Traffic Impact:

-SR 60 from west of CR 512 to west of 94th Drive will have one lane closed in either direction, 5 a.m. to 7 p.m., Monday, March 24 through Friday, March 28, for mobilization, erosion control, clearing and grubbing, excavation, drainage, sod, and sign installation as needed.
+SR 60 from west of CR 512 to west of 94th Drive will have one lane closed in either direction, 5 a.m. to 7 p.m., Monday, April 28 through Friday, May 3, for mobilization, erosion control, clearing and grubbing, excavation, drainage, sod, and sign installation as needed.

 State Road (SR) 5/US 1 Resurfacing Project from Davis Street to the south end of the St. Sebastian River Bridge

 Description: This project began on September 25, 2024.
 The project improvements consist of milling and resurfacing the existing roadway, reconstructing existing sidewalk curb ramps to meet current Americans with Disability Act (ADA) standards, installing sidewalks at the northern end of the project limits, upgrading lighting to better illuminate pedestrian crosswalks at signalized intersections, installing pedestrian countdown signal features at signalized intersections, and upgrading signage and pavement markings.
 For more information, please contact Community Outreach Specialist Samantha Kayser at 772-579-5479.
-Cost/Completion: $5.7 million / Summer 2025 Traffic Impact:

-US 1 between Davis Street and Bridge 700224/ the Brevard County line will have the northbound and southbound outside shoulders closed around-the-clock through approximately 7 p.m., Friday, April 25, for construction of sidewalk, and milling and resurfacing operations.
+US 1 between Davis Street and Bridge 700224/ the Brevard County line will have the northbound and southbound shoulders closed around-the-clock through approximately 7 p.m., Friday, June 20, for construction of sidewalk, and milling and resurfacing operations.
 Shoulders may be left in milled condition; cyclists are encouraged to seek alternate route until paving is completed.
 Please note that no parking will be allowed along the shoulders north of Indian River Drive, as these will be utilized for equipment storage and will be an active construction zone.

 State Road (SR) 60/Indian River Boulevard Safety Improvements Project

 Description: This project began on January 6, 2025.
 The project improvements consist of signalizing and extending the SR 60/Merrill P. Barber Bridge northbound right-turn lane to increase capacity and enhance safety and long-term resiliency, adding a second left-turn lane onto SR 60/Merrill P. Barber Bridge to improve safety, functionality, and long-term resiliency, replacing traffic signal within the project limits to improve the vehicular, pedestrian and bicycle operation and safety at the intersection, upgrading pedestrian signals with newer technology at signalized intersections to improve push button accessibility and safety, and installing lighting at the pedestrian crosswalk at the intersection of SR 60/Indian River Boulevard and SR 60/Merrill P. Barber Bridge to improve safety and visibility.
 For more information, please contact Community Outreach Specialist Samantha Kayser at 772-579-5479.
-Cost/Completion: $3,689,059.10 / Fall 2025 Traffic Impact:

 The right lane at the intersection of the Merrill P. Barber Bridge and Indian River Boulevard has become a right-turn-only lane, to help facilitate traffic.
 The left lane will be the thru lane for motorists heading northbound on Indian River Boulevard.

 Indian River Boulevard between Royal Palm Pointe and the base of the Merrill P. Barber Bridge will have the northbound right turn lane closed around-the-clock beginning Tuesday, Jan.
-21, through April 2025, for demolition of traffic island, signalization, lighting, striping, and barrier wall installation and turn lane lengthening.
+21, through May 30, for demolition of traffic island, signalization, lighting, striping, and barrier wall installation and turn lane lengthening.

-1. State Road (SR) 5/US 1 Resurfacing, Restoration, and Rehabilitation Project Description: This project began on November 17, 2024.
+Description: This project began on November 17, 2024.
 Project improvements consist of milling and resurfacing the existing roadway within the project limits to enhance safety and long-term resiliency, installing four-foot bicycle lanes, reconstructing existing sidewalk curb ramps to enhance safety and connectivity for pedestrians, upgrading pedestrian countdown signal features with newer technology at 15th Place, SR 60/ 20th Street, and SR 60/ 20th Place to enhance pedestrian safety and functionality, and upgrading signage and pavement markings to improve safety, functionality, and traffic operations.
 For more information, please contact Community Outreach Specialist Samantha Kayser at 772-579-5479.
-Cost/Completion: $3,689,059 / Fall 2025 Traffic Impact:

 Traffic Impact: